flott/matplotlib-arcgis/README.md

 This style file uses the values in https://github.com/BIDS/colormap/blob/master/colormaps.py to build color ramps for ArcGIS.

 I used 15 evenly-spaced points along the 256-value colormaps, and assembled them as multi-part algorithmic color ramps using the CIE Lab algorithm.
+Here's how they turned out:

 **Magma:**